gongpha/gdQmapbsp/trenchbroom_example/README.md

 Then hit `Export configs to Trenchbroom` button to export configurations to Trenchbroom.

 To make MAP files know your game configuration.
-Go to `Project Settings → Import Defaults → Game Config Path` and put your game configuration resource file path here.
+Go to `Project Settings → Import Defaults → Qmapbsp Trenchbroom → Game Config Path` and put your game configuration resource file path here.

 ## Importing entities
 For now, Qmapbsp exports a plain FGD file to Trenchbroom to avoid errors.
 You will have to write entity properties manually in Trenchbroom.
 And extend the `_entity_node_directory_path` method in `QmapbspWorldImporterTrenchbroom` script file with your entity script directory path. [(See the Quake example)](https://github.com/gongpha/gdQmapbsp/tree/master/quake1_example/class) Then put in the `custom_trenchbroom_world_importer` field